MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 1. How many results will appear on the filter panel
 2. In what order they will be organized

-The following image exemplifies the **Edit panel** that will open for strong-type attributes:
+The following image shows the **Edit panel** that will open for strong-type attributes.

 > [!div class="mx-imgBorder"]
 > ![](media/string-filter-options.png "String filter options")

 In this panel, you can specify the number of desired results on the **Filter** panel as well as the order policy by which they will be organized.

-The following image exemlifies the **Edit panel** that will open for number-type attributes:
+The following image shows the **Edit panel** that will open for number-type attributes.

 > [!div class="mx-imgBorder"]
 > ![](media/number-filter-options.png "Number filter options")

 In this panel you can specify the intervals included on the **Filter** panel as well as the order policy by which they will be organized.

-Lastly, the following image exemplifies the **Editing** panel that will open for date-type attributes:
+Lastly, the following image shows the **Editing** panel that will open for date-type attributes.

 > [!div class="mx-imgBorder"]
 > ![](media/date-filter-options.png "Date filter options")

-In this panel you can specify the intervals included on the filter panel as well as the order policy by which they will be organized.
+In this panel, you can specify the intervals included on the filter panel as well as the order policy by which they will be organized.

 Save your selections using **Save** (shown in red below).
 Select **Run** (shown in blue) once you are ready to apply your settings.
 Once processing has completed, your definitions will now dictate how other users can search and filter for customers using the **Profiles** page.